 I will include book reviews, editorials, and summaries of my own research in this blog as time and space permit.
 Feel free to make recommendations about books, events, or places that you think are related to this topic.

 BIO: I am an architectural historian and critic.
-I completed my Master’s of Architecture at SUNY Buffalo and my Ph.D. in Architecture at the University of Pennsylvania.
+I completed my Master’s of Architecture at the University at Buffalo and my Ph.D. in Architecture at the University of Pennsylvania.
 My academic research examines the historical integrations of race and style theory in modern architectures of the nineteenth and twentieth century.
 My current book manuscript, “Building Character: the Racial Politics of Modern Architectural Style” is under contract with the University of Pittsburgh Press.
 I am also co-editor along with Beth Tauke and Korydon Smith of Diversity and Design: Understanding Hidden Consequences, forthcoming from Routledge in the spring of 2015.

 I have taught courses at the University of Pennsylvania, Parsons the New School for Design, the University of North Carolina at Chapel Hill, and Ohio State University.
 I currently teach in the School of Architecture and Planning at the State University of New York at Buffalo.